April 1933 QST

-The 123UGH (also for short) is a small but highly efficient bottle particularly useful
+The 123UGH (also for short) is a small but highly efficient bottle particularly

-has shown, however, that in spite of its high output it is prone
+with the 123-UGH has shown, however, that in spite of its high output it is prone

 to give a spattery a.c. note unless used with caution.
 A particularly good tube

 to give the young squirt in the next block who calls you at 2 p.x. when you're trying